eml-eda/messy/docs/docker.md

 docker run -it --rm -v $(pwd):/home/sysc-sim sysc-sim:latest
 ```

 This command will run the container and mount the current directory in the `/home/sysc-sim` directory of the container.
 This way, you can access the files from the container and the host.
+Now you should see the shell inside the container.